 Several major foreign banks on potential structural approaches to the conduct of their cross-border banking and securities activities in the United States, including potential “re-banking” scenarios and other alternatives.

-Numerous financial institutions in matters related to the structure and scope of regulated activities, including the implementation and operation of fiduciary, securities, and lending operations, as well as capital markets, commodities, financial intermediation, and other bank and non-bank activities.
+Numerous financial institutions in matters related to the structure and scope of regulated activities, including the implementation and operation of capital markets, commodities, financial intermediation, and other bank and non-bank activities.

 - Presents on bank regulatory issues and current events in the banking industry at conferences sponsored by the American Bankers Association, the American Bar Association, the Financial Markets Association, and the Securities Industry and Financial Markets Association, and has been a guest lecturer on bank regulatory matters at Columbia University School of Law and New York University School of Law.